Business Presentations are filled with paradoxes.

 If not, good luck and Godspeed with your own opinions and philosophies and endless search for presentation excellence located somewhere else.
 Let 1,000 presentation flowers bloom!

-But if you elect to draw upon the best that the Presentation Masters have to offer, then I extend congratulations as you step onto the path toward the Power Zone of Presentation Charisma.
+But if you elect to draw upon the best that the Presentation Masters have to offer, then I offer congratulations as you step onto the path toward the Power Zone of Presentation Charisma.
 The path toward that rarefied world of especially powerful presenters.

 For more on how to develop powerful presentation charisma, consult The Complete Guide to Business School Presenting.